-If the big rivers aren't your style, it's time to look for some flat water!
-Mother Nature has hooked us up time after time with great stillwater fishing when the rivers get a little rowdy.
-In other words...
-It's go time!
+Lake fishing is a popular option this time of year.
+Mornings and evenings are going to be most productive due to fish trying to escape the heat on the shallows during the parts of day with overhead sun.
+During this time of day grab the lake line and work streamers and leeches deep.
+You can always trail these with a chironomid or callibaetis if you're feeling frisky.
+Top water action has been off the chain when targeting bass with poppers of all size, shapes, and colors, especially near dawn and dusk.
+With the water starting to warm up and vegetation starting to show in the shallows don't be surprised to see some species revert to a little deeper water while others begin to sunbathe even more so (carp).
 Carp are fat, happy, hungry, and in the shallows.
-Top water action has been off the chain when targeting bass with poppers of all size, shapes, and colors, especially near dawn and dusk.
-With the water starting to warm up and vegetation starting to show in the shallows don't be surprised to see some species revert to a little deeper water while other begin to sunbathe even more so.
 The local ponds have been producing some great fish and even better numbers.
-From Red Feather to the Delaney Buttes, the trout have really turned on to chironomids and the beginning of callibaetis.
+From Red Feather to the Delaney Buttes, the trout have really turned on to chironomids, callibaetis, and damsels.

 The high alpine lakes are a constant inquiry here at St. Pete's.
-Joe Wright, and Chambers have both opened up.
-Chambers is fishing well, Joe wright still has a bit of ice along the east side, and it seems that fishing has been a little slow due to the cold water temps.
-It only starts getting better from here on out.
-Keep in mind the water flowing into and out of Joe Wright is closed for another month or so for the Grayling spawn.
+Joe Wright, and Chambers are fishing better with each passing day.
 The Delaney Buttes, Lake John, Honholz and the Laramie lakes are still fishing well.
 Slow stripping leeches and small buggers has been producing fish.
 However, it's now time to focus on your chironomid indicator rigs as the hatch is on.
 Don't forget to add a little bling to the rig in balanced leech or pine squirrel leech fashion.
-We always use Memorial Day as our marker to start targeting shallow cruising fish with small terrestrial patterns, so...hint hint...

 North Park and Red Feather: Open